ga4gh/va-spec/docs/source/modeling-foundations.rst

    Evidence Line Data Structure

-   **Legend** A class-level view of the Evidence Line-based structures that manifest in VA-Spec data.
+   **Legend** A class-level view of the Evidence Line-based structures supported in VA-Spec data.
 Italicized text under class names illustrate the kind of information each class may report - here for an Evidence Line representing a *moderate* argument *supporting* the pathogenicity of a particular variant, based on allele frequency data from gnomAD.

 In this structure, the Evidence Items contributing to the **Evidence Line** can be grouped and tied to an assessment of the direction and strength of support provided for or against a particular 'Target Proposition' (the possible fact towards which the evidence is assessed).
 And as with Statements, clear and precise provenance information about the Evidence Line and Evidence Items can be captured in supporting **Method**, **Document**, **Contribution**, **Agent**, and **Activity** objects.